History of scuba diving: Dive computers

 Wireless gas pressure displays and consumption rate calculations have been incorporated into some dive computers, which can estimate the remaining bottom time to provide easier gas management.
 This reduces the risk of out of gas emergencies for single mix no-stop dives.
 Later developments include multiple wireless transducers which can be set to the specific gas mixture in the associated cylinder, and adjust the decompression algorithm accordingly.
 Various other software and hardware features may be available depending on the model.

 Industry growth

 The recreational scuba diving industry diving experienced major growth at the end of the 20th century.
 The number of new divers per year has stabilised since then.
 Estimated 1 million new divers were certified in 2012.

 Scuba diving remains a dynamic recreation – there is continuous development of equipment and practices.

-Many recreational divers trained every year, but most do not appear to dive very often.
-Large dropout rate after initial and advanced training.
+Many recreational divers are trained every year, but most do not appear to dive very often.
+There is a large dropout rate after initial and advanced training.